 In terms of topics pertaining to the story that have no clear resolution, one I’d like to point out in detail concerns the first obstacle for the white rabbit, which are the sharks.
 Surprisingly, it wasn’t always sharks that were presented in the story, for there was a time when instead the sea creatures that cost the white rabbit’s fur were described as crocodiles.
 The reasoning behind this has to do with the naming convention used during ancient times, and the confusion that comes with it due to inconsistencies in geographical inhabitancy, as well as changes in the Japanese language in modern times.

 First, let’s look at the name used in the story.
 The creatures deceived by the white rabbit are called “wani” in Japanese, which are represented by the Chinese characters “和爾”.
 Verbally, wani means “crocodile” or “alligator”.
-So one would assume that it’s correct to assume that crocodiles were the obstacle.
+So one would assume that crocodiles were the correct sea creatures that were the obstacle in the story.
 There are a couple of issues with this, the biggest deals with when the story (and as a whole, the Kojiki) was written.
 It dates back around the 700s, which around this time, crocodiles were not a creature naturally inhabiting Japan.
 Furthermore, the event with the white rabbit took place out in the sea, where crocodiles would not be at for they are reptiles and not sea creatures.
 Although they are active in water, crocodiles are generally found closer to land.
 Sharks, on the other hand, are a type of sea creature that are fish and can be found out in the ocean, which better fits the narrative.

 So why use the term wani for a sea creature?
 There are some theories behind this.
 One is that the Japanese had knowledge of crocodiles from their interactions with other Asian countries, such as China and, for the sake of fantasy, added them into the story.
 This isn’t too far-fetch, especially when you consider how many artworks incorporate tigers, which are also not natural to Japan.
 In fact, this is a pretty strong one, as there are other cases of the word wani appearing in other Japanese folklore, which was used for dragon-like or snake-like reptilian creatures.
 On the other hand, one thought is that the word wani was used as a label for multiple creatures in ancient times, and not just for reptilian ones such as crocodiles; there is evidence that the name may have been attached to other sea creatures as far back as when the Kojiki was written, which includes fugu (河豚, puffer fish) and same (鮫, shark) .
 This isn’t too unusual; in fact, this practice is still used today in certain parts of Japan, as apparently the word wani is associated to sharks.
 This is similar to the difference in pig/boar labeling in Japan when compared to China.